Course

 The sessions give emphasis to individual intellectual and creative development and collaborative group work, alike.
 Teaching is shared between Ensemble members and visiting international speakers drawn from multiple disciplines.
 The seminar is designed to broach the full range of enquiry that characterises the Environmental Humanities.

 The centripetal format gives scholars extended time to ask questions of the speaker following a 90-minute presentation.
-The seminar is preceded by a 30-minute movement class.
+The seminar is preceded by a 15-minute movement class.
 The ritual of tea and cake is unfailingly observed at half-time.
-Conversations often continue thereafter into the night at a neighbouring pub or on-line.
+Conversations often continue thereafter into the night at the neighbouring Queen's Larder pub or on-line.

-The Anthropocene Seminar is complemented by Focal Point.
+These centrally-organised gatherings are complemented by Focal Point.
 This is an optional, autonomous scholar-led discussion group that meets fortnightly on Tuesdays on-line, in order to sustain connections and support new learning.
 The group leader changes each time and s/he designates a theme in advance, which may extend to reading recommendations or a presentation.
+A number of community spin-offs have emerged from these meetings, including independently-organised reading groups around shared interests such as rivers, food, migration and urbanism, and the creation of the quarterly Resonance FM Sound Collage and end-of-year NSotA Show.

 Project Supervisions

 The individual or small-group encounter with an Ensemble member is the centre of our teaching model.
-This emulates the University of Cambridge’s supervision system and guarantees a level of close attention from which scholars greatly benefit.
+This emulates the University of Cambridge’s supervision system and guarantees a level of close attention from which scholars greatly benefit, with the essential difference that they can choose to work either individually or collaboratively on their research.

-The general aim is to configure NSotA’s collective expertise and resources – including the extraordinary levels of experience and knowledge brought by our student cohort - into a form that repudiates the hierarchies and constraints of the industrial university, which cast the customer-student into the role of beleaguered entrepreneur of the self.
-The aim is to foster a hybrid postgraduate-level course and project-based research agency unique to the higher educational world.
+The broader aim of the curriculum is to configure NSotA’s collective expertise and resources – including the extraordinary levels of experience and knowledge brought by our student cohort - into a form that repudiates the hierarchies and constraints of the industrial university, which cast the customer-student into the role of beleaguered entrepreneur of the self.
+The ambition is to foster a hybrid postgraduate-level course and project-based research agency unique to the higher educational world.

 ____________________________

-The total contact time per student is approximately 130 hours per academic year.
-This recognises that students should be entrusted to read and collaborate freely and adventurously beyond any prescriptive curriculum remit.
+The total formal contact time per student is approximately 150 hours per academic year.
+This recognises that students should be entrusted to read and collaborate freely and adventurously beyond any prescriptive remit.

-We are most grateful for an arrangement with Birkbeck College, University of London, whereby NSotA scholars with refugee status and a UK residential address can consult and borrow books from its library, which is a ten-minute walk from Kairos.
+We are most grateful for an arrangement with Birkbeck College, University of London, whereby NSotA scholars with refugee status and a UK residential address can consult and borrow books from its library, which is a ten-minute walk from the Art Workers' Guild.